 Focus of research

 Brenda Penninx, PhD, is professor of psychiatric epidemiology at the department of Psychiatry of Amsterdam UMC (location VUmc) in Amsterdam (https://psychiatryamsterdam.nl).
 She serves as vice-Department Chair and member of the Management Team.
-Since 2004 she leads the Netherlands Study of Depression and Anxiety (NESDA: www.nesda.nl), a longitudinal study of the course and consequences of depressive and anxiety disorders.
+Since 2004 she leads the multi-site Netherlands Study of Depression and Anxiety (NESDA: www.nesda.nl), a longitudinal study of the course and consequences of depressive and anxiety disorders.

 In addition to her leading the NESDA project, she has been involved in several other Dutch and international cohort and intervention studies over the last 20 years.
 Central themes in her research are understanding psychosocial, environmental, somatic, genetic and neurobiological risk factors and consequences of depression and anxiety disorders and how to intervene on these to improve mental health.
 Penninx participates e.g. in the EU-funded MoodFood, Lifebrain, PRISM.
 RADAR-CNS.
 Earlycause, To_Aition and Respond projects.

 The intergenerational transmission of stress and resilience is studied in the longitudinal multi-site MARIO project.
 The treatment response antidepressants and the efficacy of antidepressant discontinuation, is the theme of another multi-site, longitudinal cohort and RCT project onder her leadership: OPERA project.